-Humans in general take regular things for granted.
-Sometimes, it's only when our regular programming gets disrupted that we realize how much impact these everyday occurrences have on our lives.
+We generally take regular events for granted.
+Sometimes, it’s only when our regular programming gets disrupted that we realize how much impact these everyday occurrences have on our lives.
 The big disruption in the US this summer is the total solar eclipse that reaches coast to coast on August 21st, 2017.
-One thing that doesn't come immediately to mind is the solar eclipse thermals and how it'll effect weather on a local scale.
+One thing that doesn’t come immediately to mind is the solar eclipse thermals and how it’ll effect weather on a local scale.

 Solar Eclipse Thermals: The Power of Solar Radiation

 The only type of thermal energy we receive from the sun is radiation.
 When the moon moves in between the sun and the Earth, all of that solar radiation is blocked from the surface of the Earth.
 While this event is transient, the sheer amount of energy we receive from the sun is so monumental that even a few minutes without it can have drastic effects.

 Imagine sitting at a campfire on a cold night.
 You’re enjoying the heat from the fire in front of you, but your friend stops to chat with you.
 Unfortunately, they stop between you and the fire.
 That friend is now absorbing all that radiation instead of you and you start to feel the chill of the evening.
 Now, replace the campfire with the sun and your friend with the moon.
 The scale of this momentary chill increases monumentally.

 Humans will experience a noticeable temperature drop when the umbra sweeps over them.
 Dr. Mitzi Adams recorded a 15°F (8.3°C) drop in temperature during the total solar eclipse in Lusaka, Zambia on June 21st, 2001.
 Humans can expect the same for the 2017 total eclipse in the US.
 In fact, NASA’s article details all the different ways that you can measure your local temperature drop when you observe the solar eclipse this year.